-Via Variety, Jennifer Kaytin Robinson has joined Taika Waititi on the writing staff.
+Jennifer Kaytin Robinson joined Taika Waititi on the writing side of Thor 4.
 Robinson is perhaps still best known for creating the massively underrated rape-revenge series Sweet/Vicious for MTV, which was canceled in 2017 to general uproar from fans after just one season.
 More recently, she wrote and directed the Netflix feature film Someone Great starring Gina Rodriguez, Brittany Snow and DeWanda Wise.

 We’ll update this as more information becomes available.